 WordPress Post Categories – Tools

-You can convert WordPress Categories into WordPress Tags using the category to tag converter tool found below your Table of Categories …
+You can convert WordPress Categories into WordPress Tags using the Category to Tag Converter tool.

 Choose Keyword-Relevant Post Titles

-When creating content for your site, always try to include the main keyword of your post in the title of your post, preferably near the beginning.
+As you plan new content for your site, try to include the main keyword of your post in your post title, preferably near the beginning.
 This helps to optimize the effectiveness of your posts and pages with users and search engines and can improve your sales conversions.

-An additional step you can take to maximize the SEO benefit of using categories is to use an SEO plugin on your WordPress site that lets you configure metadata for each of your categories.
+An additional step you can take to maximize the SEO benefit of using post categories is to install an SEO plugin on your WordPress site that lets you configure metadata for each of your categories.

-Hopefully, this tutorial has given you a better understanding of the role and importance of setting up and managing your WordPress categories correctly.
-These simple steps will help keep your WordPress site organized, easier to manage, and make it easier for your site visitors to find what they are looking for and for search engines to index your pages.
+Hopefully, this tutorial has given you a better understanding of the role and importance of setting up and managing your WordPress post categories correctly.
+Follow these simple steps and you will keep your site organized, easier to manage, easier for your site visitors to find what they are looking for, and easier for search engines to index your content.